RudraPratapSamal/lobster-social-media-app/README.md

-# Lobster - Social Media App
+# Lobster - React Web App
 Lobster is a social media app that provides users with a platform to create profiles, connect with friends, post updates, and share media content.
 The website is built using the MERN stack, a popular JavaScript framework for developing full-stack web applications.

 1. Download both _client_ and _server_ directories, and copy - paste it to a common directory.